flatcar-archive/flatcar-docs/docs/container-runtimes/switching-to-unified-cgroups.md

 ## Container Runtimes

-When deploying Kubernetes through `kubeadm`, the default container runtime on Flatcar will be `dockershim`.
+When deploying Kubernetes through `kubeadm`, the default container runtime on Flatcar is currently `dockershim`.
 In this setup, `kubelet` talks to `dockershim`, which talks to `docker`, which interfaces with `containerd`.
 The `SystemdCgroup` setting in `containerd`'s `config.toml` is ignored. `docker`'s cgroup driver and `kubelet` cgroup driver settings must match.
 Starting with Kubernetes v1.22, `kubeadm` will default to the `systemd` `cgroupDriver` setting if no setting is provided explicitly.
 Out of the box, Flatcar defaults are compatible with Docker and Kubernetes defaults - everything will use `systemd` cgroup driver.

 When using `kubeadm`, add the snippet to your `kubeadm-config.yaml` to configure the `kubelet` cgroup driver: